ptcrealitylab/vuforia-spatial-robotic-addon/interfaces/MIR100/README.md

 ![Image of VST tool](../../resources/gifs/mir.gif)

-It allows a connection to the robot and a full spatial synchronization between the robot coordinate system and the Vuforia groundplane coordinate system.
+It allows a connection to the robot and a full spatial synchronization between the robot coordinate system and the [Vuforia Groundplane](https://library.vuforia.com/articles/Training/ground-plane-guide.html) coordinate system.
 It also allows for path planning and motion visualization in AR in real-time.

 ### Getting Started